KazeShikaru/ChatBot/README.md

 If you want to run the prototype version of the GUI you the following command: (rasa run -m models --enable-api --cors "*" --debug) to start the server.
 After that open the file (index.html) inside (ChatBot\rasa\Rasa_CustomUI-v_2.0-master\).
 Click the button on the bottom-right side of the window to open the chat window.
 And send a message to start loading the models.
 It may take a while to process.
 After it finishes loading the bot will be working.

-If you

-File Organization:
+# Project Organization

-Current Pipeline:
+# Current Pipeline:
 -SpacyNLP
 -SpacyTokenizer
 -SentimentAnalyzer